C0ff3133to/data_analyst/README.md

 # 👋 Welcome, Recruiters & Hiring Managers!

 Hi, I’m **Christopher Wijk Karlsson** — a data analyst passionate about turning raw data into clear, actionable insights.
+With expertise to detail and over 13 years of problem-solving experience in multiple fields.

 This repository is my personal portfolio where I showcase hands-on projects across the full data analytics workflow:
 web scraping, data cleaning, SQL, Python, R, Excel, Power BI, Tableau, Databricks, and more.

 ### 🔍 What you’ll find here
 - End-to-end data projects (from scraping & cleaning to visualization & analysis)
-- Practical use of modern data tools and best practices
+- Usage of data tools and practices
-- Clean, well-documented code that demonstrates real-world problem-solving
+- Well-documented code that demonstrates real-world problem-solving

 I’m always excited to connect with recruiters and hiring teams looking for a curious, adaptable, and results-oriented data analyst.